adit-39/brainwaves_bankpypers/README.md

 ##Modules:

 ###App
-The executable can be found at which is the main Android App installer
+The executable can be found at Bankpypers/bin, an apk which is the main Android App installer

 ###Servers
 *Bank Server: